Michelle Pfeiffer: Career

-Late 1970s & 1980s
+Late 1970s and 1980s

 Pfeiffer made her acting debut in 1978, in a one-episode appearance of Fantasy Island.
 Other roles on television series followed, including Delta House, CHiPs, Enos and B.A.D.
 Cats, as well as in the made-for-CBS film The Solitary Man (1979).
 Pfeiffer transitioned to film with the comedy The Hollywood Knights (1980), with Tony Danza, appearing as high school sweethearts.
 She subsequently played supporting roles in Falling in Love Again (1980) with Susannah York and Charlie Chan and the Curse of the Dragon Queen (1981), none of which met with much critical or box office success.
 She appeared in a television commercial for Lux soap, and took acting lessons at the Beverly Hills Playhouse, before appearing in three 1981 television movies – Callie and Son, with Lindsay Wagner, The Children Nobody Wanted and Splendor in the Grass.

-Pfeiffer obtained her first major film role as the female lead in Grease 2 (1982), the sequel to the smash-hit musical film Grease (1978).
+Pfeiffer obtained her first starring film role as the female lead in Grease 2 (1982), the sequel to the smash-hit musical film Grease (1978).
 With only a few television roles and small film appearances, the 23-year-old Pfeiffer was an unknown actress when she attended the casting call audition for the role, but according to director Patricia Birch, she won the part because she "has a quirky quality you don't expect".
-The film was a critical and commercial failure, but The New York Times remarked: "[A]lthough she is a relative screen newcomer, Miss Pfeiffer manages to look much more insouciant and comfortable than anyone else in the cast."
+The film was a critical and commercial failure but Pfeiffer's performance was noted as a standout.
+The New York Times remarked: "[A]lthough she is a relative screen newcomer, Miss Pfeiffer manages to look much more insouciant and comfortable than anyone else in the cast."
 Despite escaping the critical mauling, her agent later admitted that her association with the film meant that "she couldn't get any jobs.
 Nobody wanted to hire her."
 On her early screen roles, she asserted: "I needed to learn how to act ... in the meantime, I was playing bimbos and cashing in on my looks."

 Director Brian De Palma, having seen Grease 2, refused to audition Pfeiffer for Scarface (1983), but relented at the insistence of Martin Bregman, the film's producer.
 She was cast as cocaine-addicted trophy wife Elvira Hancock.
 The film was considered excessively violent by most critics, but became a commercial hit and gained a large cult following in subsequent years.
 Pfeiffer received positive reviews for her supporting turn; Richard Corliss of Time Magazine wrote, "most of the large cast is fine: Michelle Pfeiffer is better ..." while Dominick Dunne, in an article for Vanity Fair titled "Blonde Ambition", wrote, "[s]he is on the verge of stardom.
 In the parlance of the industry, she is hot."